Article

 6. Integration With Broader Project Controls, CPM, and BIM Ecosystems

 Integration with broader project controls, CPM, and BIM ecosystems is where the gap between Lean construction scheduling and older traditional planning tools becomes more visible.
 Many teams still work with Microsoft Project, Primavera, or other systems shaped by the critical path method, especially in CPM-heavy environments.
-The practical question is not whether those tools disappear, but whether a Lean planning platform fits into the broader construction management and project management ecosystem around real jobs.

 Some construction teams need broader software that connects takt planning, pull planning, repeatable workflows, field feedback, and project controls in one environment.
 Others are looking for more specialized digital tools for collaborative trade coordination, visual planning routines, takt-focused workflows, or broader site management support.